tbali0524/playground-dvtfkqgd/markdowns/python.md

 ```

 ## Looking at the syntax
-Even if it is almost a line-by-line conversion of the same imperative-style solution we saw in the previous chapter, the syntax is quite different!
+Even if it is almost a line-by-line conversion of the same imperative-style solution we saw in the previous chapter, the syntax is quite different:
-- Whitespace matters.
+- Whitespace matters!
 Blocks for loops and conditional statements are indented.
 There are no curly braces `{ }` or semicolons `;`.
 - Type system is dynamic.
+- `[2:]` Slicing is a powerful and efficient tool to process only some part of a datatype such as string or list.
-- Instead of the traditional `if` statement, here I show _Python_'s ternary operator
+- Instead of the traditional `if` statement, here I show _Python_'s ternary operator, which has an unusual order of arguments.

 ## Other characteristics

-- TODO
+- Python is now over 30 years old, but it was quite at the sideline in popularity in its first half of existence.
+However, in the past decade its popularity grew tremendously, partly due to the mainstream emergence of data science.
+- Python is relatively easy to learn.
+- Using its high level abstractions and expressiveness, it takes less time to create a prototype solution than in most other languages.
+- One of its main strength lies in the huge selection of available libraries, especially for data science, machine learning and natural sciences.
+If you have finished a basic Python tutorial, you should definitely check out _numpy_, _pandas_, _matplotlib_, _scipy_, _scikit-learn_, _pytorch_, etc., just to name only a few of the most used ones.
+- It is well suited for _REPL (Read–eval–print loop)_ usage: instead of writing the code separately, you can run Python commands line-by-line and immediately see the result using (for example) _Jupyter notebook_.
+- It is interpreted, so it is quite slow.
+Despite this, it is used in machine learning where speed DOES matter.
+The contradiction is resolved by the fact that most Python ML libraries are written in a fast compiled language such as _C_, so the time spent at the Python interpreter is only a fraction of the whole running time.

 ## Resources to check